 ✔ Site Name - This is just an arbitrary name used to represent a site on the app.

-✔ Site URL - This can either be the IP address or the domain name of your server.
+✔ Site URL - This is the URL of the HTTP/S service on your JSCAPE MFT Server instance.
 Make sure to remove any trailing forward slash (/).
 An entry like "https://mydomain.com/" will result in an error.

-✔ Username and password - This is the username and password of the account you want to login with.
+✔ Username and password - This is the username and password of an existing account on your MFT Server you want to login with.

 That's basically everything you need to know.
 The app's very intuitive, so you shouldn't have any difficulty uploading and downloading files yourself.